btrotta/advent-of-code-2024/Readme.md

 of size `n`, find the cliques of size `n + 1` by iterating over the cliques and checking nodes connected to a node in the clique.

+## Day 24
+For part b, I did some automated checks to see which bits seemed to have problems, then just solved in manually.
+In the correct circuit, each bit's input has the same structure, so by comparing with a correct bit, it's possible to identify the wrong connections.

+## Day 25
+Note that the question asks for _unique_ pairs.